 “We take our users’ security and privacy very seriously, and it’s critical to us that they feel confident and protected when using Viber.
 Because of this, we have spent a long time working on this latest update to ensure that our users have the most sophisticated security available and maximum control over their communications.
 We will continue to make this an ongoing priority as digital communication evolves.”

 Viber is one of the leading messaging applications in the world with around 711 million unique users across the world.
 It was established in Israel and now owned by the Japanese firm Rakuten.

-This latest move from the popular app was much awaited especially after WhatsApp, the arch rival of Viber in the messaging apps community, deployed end-to-end encryption.
+This latest move from the popular app was much awaited especially after WhatsApp, the arch-rival of Viber in the messaging apps community, deployed end-to-end encryption.

-The new features will be available for users worldwide in few weeks and to avail these users will have to update to the latest version of the messaging app.
+The new features will be available for users worldwide in a few weeks and to avail these users will have to update to the latest version of the messaging app.
 The services will be rolled out initially in four countries namely Thailand, Brazil, Israel, and Belarus.
 These countries are the hub of most of the R&D activities of Viber.